 www-data => marcus

-On the machine there is a custom service defined in /etc/systemd/system/cacti-backup.service
+On the machine there is a custom service defined in /etc/systemd/system/cacti-backup.service, which reveals a script in the home directory of marcus.

 1 |